AztecProtocol/engineering-designs/in-progress/8404-based-fallback.md

 Say we stopped being in the based fallback when a pending block is proposed:

 - In the honest case, the consensus layer is online again, and can start performing their duties
-- In the dishonest case, the consensus layer wish to censor the chain, and could propose unprovable blocks, but still exiting the fallback mode.
+- In the dishonest case, the consensus layer wishes to censor the chain, and could propose unprovable blocks, but still exiting the fallback mode.

 Another approach might be that we allow a committee to exit the fallback mode if they provide an epoch proof (does not need to include blocks for every slot).